Frequently Asked Questions

 All CanSkate programs are taught by professional NCCP coaches who are assisted by Program Assistants.
 For more information on how CanSkate laid the foundation for professional athletes, please visit SkateCanada.

-- Pre CanSkate: This 45-minute class is designed for children 3,5 to 8 years of age who have little or no skating experience.
+- Pre CanSkate: This 45-minute class is designed for children 3,5 (on the date of the registration) to 8 years of age who have little or no skating experience.
 Skaters are taught how to fall down and get up, skate forwards, make snow, walk backwards, etc. Skaters move on to the CanSkate ‘1’ session once they have completed their Pre-CanSkate level.

 - CanSkate: This 45-minute class is designed for children 4 -12 years of age who range in experience from having very little time on the ice to those who have extensive experience on the ice but are looking to learn proper skills, balance and coordination on ice.